30040482/The-Peralta-Project/README.md

 Following the September 2023 Board of Trustees meetings, The Peralta Project aims to turn the Peralta Community College District's “2%” budgetary issue into student homework assignments, exam questions, and tutoring exercises for Laney College's artificial intelligence and business administration courses.

-This would allow students to analyze and fix the Peralta Community College District’s budgetary issues while recovering equity with every successful student project.

 September 14th Meeting:

  	https://www.youtube.com/watch?v=JcLODksB-1I&t=15s